 By Andrew Westcott

-I recently acquired an odd bit of equipment which was found laying around inside a shed at an old, remote farm.
-As of the time I threw this web page together - September 29th, 2020 - doing an internet search for 'coxparo' turned up absolutely nothing, even when using different search engines, so it became a bit of a mission of mine to discover what this device was, and how it would have been used.
+I managed to acquire an odd bit of equipment which was found laying around inside a shed at an old, remote farm.
+The last time I looked, doing an internet search for 'coxparo' turned up absolutely nothing, so it became a bit of a mission of mine to discover what this device is, and how it would have been used.
 This page was created in the hope that if someone now searches for 'coxparo', they would find this page and hopefully enlighten me.

 As you can see, the case is made of black bakelite, there is a rotary control poking through the top on the left-hand side, and it has that rather interesting circular window offering an enticing glimpse into the interior of the device.
 Excluding the mounting flange around the base, the unit measures about 8.5 inches across.

-Turning the unit over, the rear looked equally interesting in a vintage sort of way - the image below is of the rear of the Coxparo unit:
+Turning the unit over, the rear looked equally interesting in a vintage sort of way and the image below is of the rear of the Coxparo regulator:

 This unit was intended to be mounted on a vertical surface such as a wall, although in this example the 3 mounting flanges have been broken off.
 The hot-running components on the rear are positioned to aid cooling with the help of the gaps around the base which allow a good air flow.
-As you can see there are two large flat 60 ohm wire-wound resistors, a rotary 700 ohm wire-wound potentiometer at the top (which is operated by the spindle shown poking through the case earlier) and 3 ceramic 10 watt 2000 ohm resistors.
+You can see the two large flat 60 ohm wire-wound resistors, a rotary 700 ohm wire-wound potentiometer at the top (which is operated by the spindle shown poking through the case earlier) and 3 ceramic 10 watt 2000 ohm resistors.
 Closer inspection revealed that there should have been a fourth, but it had been broken off.
-Of course, we also have the wiring to connect the various components together, nicely shaped and routed in a way you no longer see in modern equipment, presumably because this part of the unit was visible before being mounted.
+Of course, we also have the wiring to connect the various components together, nicely shaped and routed in a way you no longer see in modern equipment.
 On the right are a couple of connection blocks, pictured in more detail below:

 I believe that this unit was the control device for regulating the output of a generator, and the connections would seem to support this as the one on the left is labelled 'FIELD'.
-The one on the right appears to be labelled '230 AC P/LOT'.
-Make of that what you will.
+The one on the right appears to be labelled '230 AC PILOT'.
 Next up is a photo of the interior of the Coxparo unit, the components behind the glass window:

 The connection to the '230 AC' terminal feeds the full-wave selenium rectifier at the top of the photo via the 3 (should be 4) 2,000 ohm grey resistors fitted on the back, with a pair of those resistors in parallel in each leg of the AC supply, with the resultant rectified supply charging the 8µF 500V capacitor visible at the bottom.

-The rectified and somewhat smoothed supply thus produced passes through the wire-wound potentiometer and then through the centrally mounted component with the coil - that's it for that part of the circuit.
+The rectified and somewhat smoothed supply thus produced passes through the wire-wound potentiometer and then through the centrally mounted component with the coil; that's it for that part of the circuit.
 Tests showed that the capacitor had dried out completely and no longer exhibited any significant capacitance, so I lashed another across temporarily so I could do some tests.
-Once a sufficient voltage was applied, the coil energized and pulled in the pair of levers on each side of the coil, opening the contacts attached to them.
+Using a variac, once a sufficient voltage was applied, the coil energized and pulled in the pair of levers on each side of the coil, opening the contacts attached to them.
 I'm not sure why there was a glass window fitted, but perhaps some slight sparking of the contacts was visible during operation and gave an indication that the unit was working correctly.

 Below is a closer photo of the contacts on one side of the coil, showing the construction: